pltanton/bitwarden-dmenu/README.md

-# Bitwarden Rofi Menu
+# Bitwarden dmenu Menu

-This is a work in progress to get the BitWarden cli functionality in an easy Rofi menu.
+This is a fork of `bitwarden-rofi` project.

+The first idea is to provide Rofi agnostic solution for those who want to use bitwarden with other dmenu-compatible applications, like wofi or dmenu itself.

+The second one is to allow user to copy not only user/password/totp fields, but also any custom field.

+On selecting an entry, next dmenu with field names is showing up.
-On selecting an entry, the password is copied to your clipboard for 5 seconds.
+On selecting a field, it is copied to your clipboard for 5 seconds.
-During those 5 seconds, a notification is shown indicating which password you are copying at that time.
+During those 5 seconds, a notification is shown indicating which field you are copying at that time.

 ![bitwarden-rofi](img/screenshot1.png)